kalsandbrook/CS39440-Major-Project/docs/00-Weekly_Logs/kas143_WeeklyLog.typ

   focus: "FR01 and Gaining Momentum",
   objectives:
   [
-    This weeks objectives are to complete FR01.
-Last week and the beginning of this week resulted in a complete change of how the program is structured, so whilst development has been slow (in terms of the completion of Requirements) - it is anticipated that development will speed up significantly going forward.
+    This week's objectives are to complete FR01.
+Last week and the beginning of this week resulted in a complete change of how the program is structured, so whilst development has been slow (in terms of deliverables and visible progress) - it is anticipated that development will speed up significantly going forward.
   ],
   tasks:
   [
     1. Database Schema
     2. Data Persistence
+      - The application now uses an SQLite Database in order to maintain persistent data when restarting the application.
     3. Code Documentation Generation (doxygen)
-      - Continuous Integration
+      - #link("https://www.doxygen.nl")[doxygen] is a documentation generator that is similar to JavaDoc.
+It is being used to extract comments from the source code of the program and display those comments in a presentable way.
+The documentation produced will be included in the appendix of the project report.
+      - doxygen has also been set up with GitHub's Continuous Integration system, updating the documentation with every commit pushed to the repository.
+A HTML Version of the documentation is available #link("https://kalsandbrook.github.io/CS39440-Major-Project/")[here].
+    4. FR01 - Game Management
+      - Games can now be added, deleted and edited within the application.
+This is currently in a limited capacity, but more fields will become available when the UI is updated (thus fulfilling FR05).
   ],
+  challenges:
+  [
+    Whilst development is now starting to pick up, a lot of classes are being revised as a part of adding features.
+Documents that describe program structure (such as Class Diagrams) may need to be revised throughout development.
+  ],
+  plans:
+  [
+    As the Mid-Project demonstration is approaching, the intent is to finish FR02, FR03 and FR04.
+Whilst this initially appears to be a large undertaking for a single week, FR02 and FR03 will be able to be implemented together.

+    As FR04 concerns filtering - it will be necessary to research methods of "fuzzy" searching and associated metrics such as the Levenshtein distance.
+  ]

 )